oghenevwoganga/alx-low_level_programming/0x02-functions_nested_loops/README.md

-Write a function that prints the alphabet, in lowercase, followed by a new line.
+Write a function that prints 10 times the alphabet, in lowercase, followed by a new line.

-Prototype: void print_alphabet(void);
+Prototype: void print_alphabet_x10(void);
 You can only use _putchar twice in your code